CSDSkilling/iengage/project-files/comic/Data and AI/Fabric Workspace Roles.md

             </div>

             <div class="knowledge-check-question">
                  <p>Question 4: Juliet is a senior data analyst in a company.
-She needs to create and modify reports, manage datasets, and share reports with others but does not need control over workspace settings.</p>
+She needs to create and modify reports, manage datasets, and share reports with others but does not need control over workspace settings.
+Which role best suits her?</p>

                 <label><input type="radio" name="question4" value="A">A) Viewer</label><br>
                 <label><input type="radio" name="question4" value="B">B) Contributor</label><br>